logologo

 In the 18th Century, Scottish philosopher David Hume best articulated the Problem of Induction.
 To paraphrase it poorly, it states that: Just because things have always been one way, does not mean that they will always continue to be that way.

-Later, an analytic philosopher named Bertrand Russel would offer a metaphor to articulate this idea better: “The chicken that is fed by the farmer each morning may well have a theory that it will always be fed each morning. . . and it works every day—that is, until the chicken is slaughtered.”
+Later, an analytic philosopher named Bertrand Russel would offer a metaphor to articulate this idea better: "The chicken that is fed by the farmer each morning may well have a theory that it will always be fed each morning. . . and it works every day, that is, until the chicken is slaughtered."

-When it comes to Mexican visas, we have seen the same mentality from many expats and nomads—a reluctance to accept a changing climate in favor of how things have always been.
+When it comes to Mexican visas, we have seen the same mentality from many expats and nomads, a reluctance to accept a changing climate in favor of how things have always been.

-Unfortunately, yes, <u>Mexico is cracking down on visas</u>.
-In this article, we’ll tell you why, how, and what you can do about it.
+Unfortunately, yes, Mexico is cracking down on visas, and it has only intensified since we first wrote this piece.
+In this article, we'll tell you why, how, and what you can do about it.

 Why Is Mexico Cracking Down on Visas?